 CMM will never share or sell your data to other third party organisations for their marketing purposes, unless required by law (for example by public bodies in respect of the prevention and detection of crime).

-We may allow our employees or consultants and / or external providers acting on our behalf to access and use your information for the purposes for which it is intended (for example for preparation of expert witness reports, preparation in mediations or processing payments).
+We may allow our employees or consultants and / or external providers acting on our behalf to access and use your information for the purposes for which it is intended (for example for the preparation of expert witness reports, preparation in mediations or processing payments).
 We ensure that they are provided with the relevant data and ensure the information is treated with the same level of care we would take ourselves.

 Our website has links to websites owned and operated by third parties.
 These third parties have their own privacy policies, and will control the information you provide them with in accordance with their respective policies.